 Warmth has a relaxing effect on both our bodies and our minds.
 It’s the reason why sitting in a hot tub or taking a hot bubble bath feels so good when you feel stressed out.
 If you’ve ever tried it after a long, exhausting day, you know, that surrounding your body with heat can melt the stress away.

 3. Flushes Waste Out of Your System

 But even if your massage therapist isn’t schooled in the art of lymphatic drainage, the hot stones may still help your body process waste.
-This is because heat Britannica “Why Does Heat Relax Your Muscles?”
+This is because heat widens your blood vessels Britannica “Why Does Heat Relax Your Muscles?”
 View Source and allows your blood to quickly transport them—or excess lactic acid from your latest workout—out of your system.